Vectorized/multicaller/README.md

 - [Solady](https://github.com/vectorized/solady)
 - [MakerDao's Multicall](https://github.com/makerdao/multicall)

-This project is a public goods initiative of [sound.xyz](https://sound.xyz) and Solady.
+This project is a public good initiative of [sound.xyz](https://sound.xyz) and Solady.

 We would like to thank our [reviewers and contributors](credits.txt) for their invaluable help.